-One of their recent successes, Episode, is a storytelling platform with 2 billion mobile users around the world that allows user-generated animated stories to be created by any author via their online portal.
+One of their recent successes, Episode, is a storytelling platform that allows user-generated animated stories to be created by any author via their online portal.
 Since launching in 2014, they’ve had over 2 billion chapters read and 4 million writer sign-ups on the platform.

-“Episode has 5 to 6 million MAU, and people are really highly engaged and reading all the chapters of the stories every day,” says Rose.
+“Episode has 3 million WAUs [weekly active users], and people are really highly engaged and reading all the chapters of the stories every day,” says Rose.
 “We have in-app purchases but we also monetize through advertising.”

 While they’ve focused on creating high-value content, collaborating with third-party IP partners such as Demi Lovato and Mean Girls as well as allowing creators to write and publish their own stories, they also focus on obtaining high-quality users to drive their robust ROI.